The Federal Emergency Management Agency reports

 Electrical fires are class C fires, and your house should be equipped with a type C fire extinguisher to combat small fires.
 This type of fire extinguisher puts out a fire by smothering it with carbon dioxide or by discharging a dry chemical, usually sodium bicarbonate.
 Unlike water, the discharge from the fire extinguisher won't conduct electricity.

 In addition, you can use a multi-purpose ABC fire extinguisher, which is also suitable for other types of fires.
 It typically contains dry chemicals.
 Both class C and ABC extinguishers are clearly labeled.

 Appliance, Heater and Computer Fires

-Appliances can overheat and cause fires -- often because of poor grounding, power surges or motor friction -- and the heating elements on electric space heaters can overheat -- usually because dirt has collected on them.
+Appliances can overheat and cause fires, often because of poor grounding, power surges or motor friction.
+The heating elements on electric space heaters can overheat, usually because dirt has collected on them.
 Moreover, the logic boards inside computers can overheat and ignite, often because of a power surge.
 Until you unplug the appliance, heater or computer, it's a class C fire and requires a type C fire extinguisher.
-Once you unplug the device, you can use other means to extinguish the fire, including using another type of fire extinguisher or smothering the fire with a blanket.
+If the fire is small, it's safe to put it out with baking soda, which is basically the same stuff that's in a class C fire extinguisher.

 Recognize When to Give Up

 Electrical fires spread quickly, and once a fire is burning out of control, it may block your escape before you have a chance to react.
 To avoid this scenario, stop trying to extinguish the fire as soon as you see that it's spreading, despite your efforts to contain it.
 While there is no rule to determine this critical point, be alert to the presence of smoke coming from unseen places, such as behind the walls, and open flames around gas pipes or highly flammable materials, such as curtains.